compagnb/thesis/writing/Complete.md

 In order to start to break down these physiological changes into emotions, multiple subjects were asked to keep an emotion and activity diary for a period of three weeks.
 During this time, the subjects recorded not only what they were doing, but how they felt, down to the minute of when they were doing/feeling it.
 These feelings were divided into six main categories: angry, sad, anxious, calm, happy and excited.
 As users began to journal their feelings and activities many users began adding different emotions such as, bored, tired, and hungry.
 This data was pulled at the end of each day, ideally merging into the feelin.it database.

+![Fig. 3 Sample data recorded in journal.](https://github.com/compagnb/thesis/blob/master/journal.png)

-![Fig. 3 Sample data recorded in journal.](https://github.com/compagnb/thesis/blob/master/journal.png) These journals can be viewed at: [https://docs.google.com/a/newschool.edu/spreadsheets/d/1rG_J2YmQL6LRoZ0jfvg9cOUkfJ92bTHzPte9DAH9S5M/edit?usp=sharing](https://docs.google.com/a/newschool.edu/spreadsheets/d/1rG_J2YmQL6LRoZ0jfvg9cOUkfJ92bTHzPte9DAH9S5M/edit?usp=sharing)
+Fig. 3 Sample data recorded in journal.These journals can be viewed at: [https://docs.google.com/a/newschool.edu/spreadsheets/d/1rG_J2YmQL6LRoZ0jfvg9cOUkfJ92bTHzPte9DAH9S5M/edit?usp=sharing](https://docs.google.com/a/newschool.edu/spreadsheets/d/1rG_J2YmQL6LRoZ0jfvg9cOUkfJ92bTHzPte9DAH9S5M/edit?usp=sharing)

 ### 4.4 Machine Learning
 With both biometric data and user perception data available a method of data analysis that automates mathematical model building using algorithms, known as machine learning, can be used to find correlations between emotions and the corresponding biometrics at that time.